caffeine-suite/caffeine-script/README.md

 # Programming with Caffeine

 CaffeineScript makes programming more wonderful, code more beautiful and programmers more productive.
 It is a lean, high-level language that compiles to JavaScript.
-CaffeineScript, or CafScript for short, is obsessively focused on one thing: programmer productivity.

-CaffeineScript is inspirations by CoffeeScript and Ruby.
+CaffeineScript, or CafScript for short, is inspired by CoffeeScript and Ruby.

-### Wiki Documentation
+### Wiki and Documentation

 Check out the [CaffeineScript Wiki](https://github.com/shanebdavis/caffeine-script/wiki) for documentation and more.